vecn/nbots/README_DEVELOPERS.md

 - C can interact with other programming languages using a binding, but not in the other way around.
 - Every computer architecture has at least a minimal C compiler.
 - Every new technology is C-compatible.
-- The most used frameworks for High Performance Computing are integrated directly, such as MPI, CUDA-C, OpenMP and Posix-threads.
+- Standards for High Performance Computing are integrated directly in C, such as MPI, CUDA-C, OpenMP and Posix-threads, but also the most used scientific-computing frameworks, such as OpenGL.
 - C can be compiled for any C++ compiler, but not in the other way around.
+- C allows a fine tuning for memory allocation and thread execution.
+  ("With great power comes great responsibility", Uncle Ben)

 ## Coding style